tinoryj/tinoryj.github.io/_posts/2020-04-24-Note-Liu2019DistCache.md

 ## Why

-* Load balancing is critical for distribute storage.
+* Load balancing is critical for distributed storage.
 * A fast cache can guarantee load balancing for a clustered storage system.
-But not fit for multiple clusters (fast cache itself will become the bottleneck).
+But not fit for multiple clusters (the fast cache itself will become the bottleneck).
 * Exist method like cache partition and cache replication either result in load imbalance between cache nodes or have high overhead for cache coherence.

 ## Design Goals